dmj17b/MiniL3/README.md

-### MINI L3 Robot
+# MINI L3 Robot

 ## Basic setup:

-1. Turn on transmitter, center all sticks
+1. Turn on transmitter, center all sticks.
+Make sure transmitter model is set to "Flysky10"
-2. Zero knee and hip joints (especially the hip)
+2. Zero knee and hip joints by hand (especially the hip)
 3. Plug in power to teensy through MicroUSB
 4. Plug in 2S battery to XT-30 connector
 5. Turn off "Safety" on transmitter by flipping top right switch down.
 If safety is on, no commands will go through and motors will be fixed in "coasting" mode.